 Seeding Dates: Native seed mixes can be installed in the spring or fall.
 Spring seedings should be done on or around May 1-July 1 when soil temperatures are at least 60 degrees Fahrenheit or higher.
 Fall seeding should occur when soil temperatures fall below 50 degrees Fahrenheit for a consistent period of time (usually around October 15 in the northern half of the state and November 1 in the southern half of the state).
 Fall dormant seedings can help reduce weed pressure during the first year of growth because cool-season grasses and forbs germinate earlier and start competing with weed species right away.
-For wet sites or sites prone to flooding, a fall seeding may be ideal to avoid wet conditions that are more common in the spring than in the fall.
+For wet sites or sites prone to flooding, a fall seeding may be ideal for dry sites that rely on moisture from snowmelt and spring rains to germinate.
 Frost seedings are also an option if the snow cover is not too deep.
 For a frost seeding, seeding rates may need to be increased by 25 percent due to lower germination rates and loss of seed that is consumed by wildlife over the winter months.
 In general, grasses are most successful with a spring/early summer seeding while forbs are most successful with a fall dormant seeding, as most forbs require a winter to break their seed dormancy before they can start growing.
 Planting dates will vary depending on the weather in a particular year and where the planting site is located (e.g., northern Minnesota versus southern Minnesota).
 Consult with native seed suppliers to determine the best planting dates for that year.